tgamauf/gitsup/README.md

 This code is adapted from this [stackoverflow post](https://stackoverflow.com/a/51751697/3927228).

 ## Quickstart
 - Installation: `pip install gitsup`
 - Create a parent project, e.g. [tgamauf/gitsup-demo](https://github.com/tgamauf/gitsup-demo) that contains two submodules [tgamauf/gitsup-demo-submodule](https://github.com/tgamauf/gitsup-demo-submodule) and [jezen/is-thirteen](
 https://github.com/jezen/is-thirteen) (replace the owner of the first two with your own username)
 - Set the following environment variables
-    - `export GITSUP_TOKEN=<Github personal access token>`
     - `export GITSUP_OWNER=tgamauf`
     - `export GITSUP_REPOSITORY=gitsup-demo`
     - `export GITSUP_SUBMODULES=gitsup-demo-submodule`
     - `export GITSUP_SUBMODULE_gitsup-demo-submodule_OWNER=tgamauf`
 - Update `README.md` in `tgamauf/gitsup-demo-submodule`
-- Execute `gitsup`
+- Execute `gitsup --token <Github personal access token>`

 Gitsup will notify you that it updated `tgamauf/gitsup-demo-submodule` in `tgamauf/gitsup-demo` and you will see a new commit on `tgamauf/gitsup-demo` that indicates that the submodule has been updated.
 The tool will also let you know that the submodule `is-thirteen` hasn't been updated as it isn't configured.

+The `--token` parameter is optional.
+If it isn't provided first the environment and subsequently a provided config file is checked for the token.
 A config file can be provided to Gitsup by parameter `--config`.

 Please check the usage information for more info: `gitsup --help`

 ### Configuration
 Configuration of gitsub can be done either by environment variables or by a yaml/json configuration file.
 In both cases